GouthamKannan/chat_app_backend/README.md

 ## CHAT APPLICATION - BACKEND

-This application allows user to register and browse throught the available books.
-The user can add them to the cart, checkout and view booking history.
+This application allows user to create a group and chat with other users.
+The user can register and access the chat window.

 This repository contains the backend source code of the application.